IndomieGorengSatu/Mie/README.md

-## Sore throats are a pain in the neck!
+## Why are mummys scared of vacation?
+They're afraid to unwind.